kamrunnaharSomapti/KamrunnaharSomapti/README.md

 ### Hi there 👋, my name is Somapti
 I'm a student Of Computer Science.
 I like to read storybooks and enjoy learning new languages.
 I'm also a front-end developer.

-Skills: Bootstrap / HTML / JS / CSS/ PHP/ Database
+Skills: Bootstrap / HTML / JS / CSS/ PHP/ Database / ContentWritter

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Python